This is a review of the 17 best back massagers in 2022.

-Happy customers have remarked the Body Back roller works better than back rollers like it and that it offers all the intensity required to release tight fascia and muscle knots for a healthy, mobile back.
+This is definitely one of the more intense back massagers on this list and it offers all the intensity required to release tight fascia, and muscle knots for a healthy, mobile back.

 The RENPHO is a lot like the PUREWAVE massager, but it comes at a much lower price point.